folkwinr/folkwinr/README.md

 ## 📂 Highlight Projects

-> Replace the links with your actual repos when ready 👇

 - 🔮 **Customer Churn Prediction**
   End-to-end ML pipeline for predicting churn using Python, scikit-learn and SQL.
 Includes feature engineering, model selection and evaluation.